 Whistleblowing Is Honorable – We Can Help Protect Your Rights

-A whistleblower normally is an employee who identifies illegal activity in the workplace (such as ignoring health and safety concerns, forcing drivers to drive over-scheduled hourly limits, or cheating customers).
-Similarly, qui tam laws permit and encourage private citizens (or “relators”) to bring an action on behalf of the government against a person or company that may be defrauding the government.
+Similarly, qui tam laws permit and encourage private citizens (or “relators”) to bring legal actions and receive rewards for reporting illegal activity.
+These claims are made on behalf of the government against a person or company that may be defrauding the government.

 If you believe you may have a qui tam case or a whistleblower claim, contact our San Diego attorney at The Law Office of David P. Strauss to discuss the specifics of your potential claim.
 We offer a free initial consultation.

-Typically a whistleblower is an employee who has complained about illegal activity practiced by his or her company.
-In California, a whistleblower can complain internally to his or her own employer or externally to government agencies that might have an interest in the illegal activity.
-A whistleblower often finds him or herself suffering retaliation in the workplace or termination.
+Typically, a whistleblower is an employee who has complained about illegal activity practiced by his or her company.
+According to whistleblower laws in California, a whistleblower has the right to safely complain internally to their employer or externally to government agencies that might have an interest in the illegal activity.